Representing the Disciplinary Structure of Physics: A Comparative Evaluation of Graph and Text Embedding Methods: Data and Methods

 \subsubsection{Classification}

 We first evaluate the embeddings' ability to capture the general clusters of physics research, by running a $k$-nearest neighbor (KNN) classification task to predict the level 1 (L1) PACS code, that is, its general physics classification.
 KNN is a supervised machine learning algorithm where data is labeled according to the labels of its $k$ nearest neighbors, as calculated by a distance metric.
 We first take the citation network consisting of papers published on or before the year 2010.
-For each paper, we take all full PACS codes, and take the first digit of each PACS code to get the L1 PACS code.
-We then take 80\% of the papers to be used as a training set, and take note of their L1 PACS codes.
-The remaining 20\% of papers, or the testing set, are labeled with the L1 PACS code of the majority of its $k$ nearest neighbors, as measured by the cosine distance between the paper vectors in the embedding space.
+The true labels are determined as follows: for each paper, we take all full PACS codes, and take the first digit of each PACS code to get the L1 PACS code.
+In case of duplicates, we keep the most frequently used L1 PACS codes (in case of ties, we select the last L1 PACS code, as sorted randomly).
+Then, we split the papers into training and testing sets, with a ratio of 80\% to 20\%, respectively.
+The train-test split step is performed for each embedding; hence, the training and testing sets are different for all embeddings.
+The papers in the testing set are labeled with the L1 PACS code of the majority of its $k$ nearest neighbors (which are part of the training set), as measured by the cosine distance between the paper vectors in the embedding space.
 For this study, we implement KNN using the \textit{Faiss} library~\parencite{johnsonBillionscaleSimilaritySearch2019}, which provides a faster calculation of distance in large, high-dimensional datasets.
 We repeat for the values $k \in \{2, 4, 8, 16, 32, 64, 128\}$.
 The resulting classification is then evaluated using the micro-F1 score.